saltiniroberto/dafny-verify-single-lemma/README.md

 - The plugin only works with workspaces created through the `File -> Open Folder ...` command.
 - If either the `Dafny CLI: Verify Under Cursor` or the `Dafny CLI: Verify Under Cursor with Trace` command is executed on a constructor method, then all the constructor methods in the current file will be verified, not only the one under the cursor.

-## Possible Improvements

-- Rather than executing the Dafny command-line executable on the word under the cursor, execute it on the function/method/lemma that the cursor is in the scope of.

 ## Release Notes

+### 0.4.0

+- `Verify Under Cursor` command changed to `Verify Current Symbol`.
+Now the innermost symbol enclosing the current cursor position is preferred over the word where the cursor is positioned when setting the value for the Dafny CLI `/proc` parameter.

 ### 0.3.4